 The alliance’s members are made up of 28 prominent airlines: Adria, Aegean, Air Canada, Air China, Air India, Air New Zealand, ANA, Asiana Airlines, Austrian, Avianca, Brussels Airlines, Croatia Airlines, Eqyptair, Ethiopian, EVA Air, Polish Airlines, Lufthansa, South American Airways, Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, Swiss, Tap Portugal, Thai, Turkish Airlines, and United.

-The Star Alliance recommends that you join FFP or the Airline you most likely are to fly with consistently.
+The Star Alliance recommends that you join the frequent flyer program of the Airline you most likely are to fly with consistently.

-Earning points is subject to the frequent Flyer Program you choose to use.
-Travelers must register with Star Alliance member’s Frequent Flyer Program to earn miles and points.
-Then, whenever booking a flight add your Frequent Flyer membership number in the booking.
+Earning points is subject to the frequent flyer program you choose to use.
+Travelers must register with Star Alliance member’s frequent flyer program to earn miles and points.
+Whenever booking a flight, add your frequent flyer membership number in the booking.
 Points will be automatically transferred to your account when eligible.

-Travelers will not be able to combine or transfer miles from different airlines, since Frequent Flyer Programs are operated by member airlines.
+Travelers will not be able to combine or transfer miles from different airlines, since frequent flyer programs (FFP) are operated by member airlines.
 For this reason, you should choose the FFP of the airline you most likely to use consistently.

 The Star Alliance has two tiers of membership, Gold and Silver, where travelers can earn additional benefits.
 The benefits are available through any Star Alliance member airline.